ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 - `mapToFieldDefinitionType`- returns the GraphQL type field definitions of the mapped type

 Only implement methods that you need, the rest will be handled by other mappers (configuration or default).
-When the mapper method is decorated, you need to block the if statement for unsupported types (if (notasupportedtype) call parent method).
+When the mapper method is decorated, you need to block the if statement for unsupported types, e.g. if (notasupportedtype) call parent method.
 To do that, you need to replace "mapXXX` by the method it is in:

 ```php